FelipeFeitosaDev/ecoleta/README.md

 2. Move yourself to the appropriate directory: `cd ecoleta`<br />
 3. Run `npm install` to install dependencies<br />

-This project is licensed under the terms of the MIT license.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.